 The Holidays can be seriously expensive, and pushing your budget beyond what it can reasonably support is just going to lead to stress that can last for months afterward.
 Whether it’s the presents under the tree or the decorations that cover every inch of your house and yard, the cost can add up very quickly.
 Set yourself a budget before the season begins to help keep yourself on track, and you can save yourself heartache and worry in the weeks ahead.

 These are just a selection of the ways you can manage your stress during the holidays by taking steps to eliminate the causes.
 While it’s not possible to remove all the stressors from the holidays, you can at least give yourself the best chance of simply enjoying the weeks to come.
 Need more help handling the season?
 Reach out to a Family Psychiatry & Therapy office in a New Jersey location near you.
-We offer services in Paramus, Upper Saddle River, East Orange, and Paterson, NJ.
+We offer services in Paramus and East Orange.